 Research also shows having a connection to something bigger than yourself, such as religion or spirituality, makes you happy and healthier.

 It’s normal to have slightly changing moods.
-However, if you experience long periods of sadness or depression, please contact your GP or healthcare professional as you may need medical help.
+However, if you experience long periods of sadness or depression, please contact your healthcare provider as you may need medical help.

 Support numbers: